alpacahq/alpaca-trade-api-python/README.md

 It provides a much faster way to retrieve the historic data for multiple symbols.<br>
 Under the hood we use the [aiohttp](https://docs.aiohttp.org/en/stable/) library.<br>
 We provide a code sample to get you started with this new approach and it is located [here](examples/historic_async.py).<br>
-Follow along the example code to learn more, and to utilize it to your own needs.<br>
+Follow along with the example code to learn more, and utilize it for your own needs.<br>

 ### Live Stream Market Data
 There are 2 streams available as described [here](https://alpaca.markets/docs/market-data/#subscription-plans).